Hyeokgeose of Silla: Legacy

 Though not much is known about Hyeokgeose, his many legacies and reminders survive to this day.
 One of them being his numerous descendants, the Park clans of Korea, who are numbered as the third largest group of people with a common last name.
 All the Park clans in Korea trace their ancestry back to the first king of Silla, Bak Hyeokgeose.
 Another legacy was the kingdom that he established.
 The fact that he founded the Silla kingdom remained under high respects and great consideration by Gyeongju Gim (Kim) clan and Wolseong Seok clan throughout Silla's history.

+Family

+Princess Ahro, his daughter, is not included in the chart below.
+King Hyeokgeose also had a daughter named Ahro.